procoder07/Microsoft-office-2016-19-activaton/README.md

 4] Restart the system.

-5] Open office setup folder. run office setup 32/64 according to your system configuration for office setup.exe to download office.
+5] Open office setup folder. run office setup 32/64 according to your system configuration for office setup.exe to download office.(office 16)

 6] Run the downloaded office setup 19 to download office 19 directly